 The Alchemical Gold

-My 12+ years of massage and 15 years of teaching yoga aren’t just about physical postures or relaxation—they are the training ground that has allowed me to stand steady during my own life’s greatest storm.
-The Siddhis (like stability and lightness) aren’t “magic tricks”—they are the tools I use to stay sane and loving when life gets difficult.
+My 12+ years of massage and 15 years of teaching yoga aren’t just about physical postures or relaxation—they are the training ground that has allowed me to stand steady during some of my own life’s greatest storms.
+The Siddhis (like stability and lightness) aren’t magic tricks—they are the tools I use when life gets difficult.

 “The heart doesn’t break when it is as vast as the mountains…”